 The plastics products industry can be divided into three sub-sectors namely plastic packaging, consumer and industrial.
 The plastic packaging sub-sector, both flexible and rigid (including bags, films, bottles and containers), remain the largest sub-sector in the plastic industry.
 The main production processes used in the plastic products industry are injection moulding, film extrusion, blow moulding, pipes and profiles extrusion, foam moulding among others.

 The plastic bags industry has been recently affected with the tax imposition by the Government.
+Practically, it’s the same as in other industries, for example, the gambling industry was affected with 35% of gross takings regarding gaming machines.
+The gambling winnings in Mauritius are tax-free, and operators are subject to fees and taxes.
+Players can feel free to play any casino game they like and use the casino bonus deals that online casinos offer.
+In fact, the bonuses are those that bring real excitement while playing the games.
 According to the enterprise development programme, there are about 15 plastic bag manufacturers in the country, with employment totaling 500 employees or so .To sustain its growth and export momentum notwithstanding the anticipated slowdown of the plastic industry, some companies are diversifying towards higher value-added products to target either niche markets or new market segments.
 Major export plastic products are for packaging and the targeted countries are the regional markets.
 Moreover, blended products are presently being manufactured and exported.

 The annual output for the year 2009 has been up to Rs.
 400 M with an export market share of 50%.
 Opportunities exist for our plastic products in the regional markets.